RobertoDF/openscope_psycode/Task_parameters.md

 It is paramount that the mouse is not satiated after the first block, therefore not engaging in the task afterward.

+2 options are available:

+*Currently option 2 is choosen.*

 ### Option 1
 To ensure similar engagement we can look at the the mean reward amount or number of hit trials per session in the